-Density Code This must be 00h, 13h or 7Fh.
-For MODE SENSE 13h is always returned.
-Any of the values may be sent for MODE SELECT.
-00h Default: Hewlett-Packard/Sony DDS Format 13h Hewlett-Packard/Sony DDS Format 7Fh No change from previous density Block Length This indicates the size of fixed blocks.
+Density Code This must be 00h, 13h, 24h or 7Fh.
+For MODE SENSE 24h is returned for a 120m tape, 13h for 60m or 90m tapes.
+For MODE SELECT, the values have the following meanings: 00h Default (use this if you do not know the density) 13h HP/Sony DDS-1 and DDS-DC Formats-use this if the tape is 60m or 90m 24h HP/Sony DDS-2 Format-use this if the tape is 120m 7Fh No change from previous density (NO-OP) Block Length This indicates the size of fixed blocks.
 See the description of the Fixed fields in the READ and WRITE commands.
 It is also used when deciding whether to report an illegal length block on reads (see the SILI error in the Status section of the READ command).